 Over 30% of residents speak languages other than Romanian.
 Popular 2nd and 3rd languages include English, French, Italian, and German.
-Some 10% of residents speak a language other than Romanian as their 1st language.
-Around 218,000 (mostly Roma) people speak Romani (see p.
+Some 9% of residents speak a language other than Romanian as their 1st language.
+Around 220,000 (mostly Roma) people speak Romani (see p.
 4 of Learning and Knowledge), though these numbers are likely higher (see p.
 14 of Political and Social Relations).
-Other languages include Ukrainian, Turkish, and Crimean Tatar.
+Other languages include Ukrainian.
+Turkish, and Crimean Tatar.

-Hungarian: Almost 1.5 million residents (about 7% of the population) speak Hungarian, also known as Magyar, as a 1st language.
+Hungarian: Almost 1.1 million residents (about 6% of the population) speak Hungarian, also known as Magyar, as a 1st language.
 Romanian law mandates certain language rights for any minority group comprising 20% or more of a given locality.
 Although Hungarian is the dominant language in a few counties in eastern Transylvania, the government has been slow to enforce applicable laws and policies, creating tensions that persist today (see p.
 15 of Political and Social Relations).

-English: English has become popular in the decades since the end of communism.
+English: English has become popular in Romania in the decades since the end of communism.
 English-language instruction begins in primary school and continues into secondary school, where nearly all students study the language (see p.
 5 of Learning and Knowledge).
-English is more prevalent in urban than rural areas (Photo: Alabama National Guardsmen discuss tactics with a Romanian soldier).
+English is more prevalent in urban than rural areas).